 - alphanumeric IDs: depending on the network operator, these are only delivered from Monday till Saturday between 8 am and 8 pm local time.
 Special characters are not allowed and will either be replaced by an escape sequence or the message will be rejected altogether.
 Unicode is supported for alphanumeric senders, but not always reliable.
-If the message contains network names, it will be rejected in principle.
+If the message contains network names, it will be rejected.
 The network NRJ overwrites alpha values with a shortcode.
 Long virtual numbers can successfully bypass these filters.

 Also, for Two-Way-Messaging, note that outgoing messages from French long virtual numbers are throttled down by 1 SMS every 2 seconds.

 If you send an international SMS to France, it’s still essential to translate it into French.
-The reason: French people don’t like getting messages in English or any other language at all.
+The reason: Many French people don’t like getting messages in English or any other language at all.

 SMS to China

 In this huge and fast-growing market for mobile messaging, it is not easy to place SMS campaigns due to numerous filters.
 Cheap routes are sometimes simply rejected, sender IDs filtered and content censored.

 - international IDs are replaced by numeric sender.